-So, you've decided that the bone straight hair that results from relaxing isn't what you want, because your hair doesn't look as thick and full as you'd like.
-However, curly or wavy hairstyles aren't always your thing, so texturizers aren't for you.
+But what if you decided that the bone-straight hair that results from relaxing isn't what you want because your hair doesn't look as thick and full as you'd like?
+And you know that kinky, curly, or wavy hairstyles aren't always your thing, so texturizers aren't for you.
 Don't worry, because there is an in-between process—it's known as texlaxing.

 To start, you'll need a complete relaxer kit, including gloves and neutralizing shampoo.
 You'll also need oil or conditioner.
 Olive oil and coconut oil are good choices for oils; your regular rinse-out conditioner will do if you choose to use a conditioner instead.
 Plastic hair clips, a comb, and a clock timer are all important as well, so go out and buy them if you don't have them laying around the house.

 - After, apply oil or conditioner to each section.
 Do not saturate your hair.
 It shouldn't be wet or damp, just well-coated.
 Gently work the product with a wide-tooth comb to ensure even coverage.

-As an alternative, you might choose to add a small amount (approximately 1/4 cup) of oil or conditioner directly to the relaxer mix, making sure it's completely incorporated into it.
+- Leave the relaxer on for three to ten minutes—timing is usually the most difficult part of texlaxing.
+Check your pattern by gently pulling a small section of hair.
 Once it resembles an 'S', your processing time is complete.
 If it's straight upon pulling, it's overprocessed.